arenberg-watermill/arenberg-watermill.github.io/_pages/rpm.md

 {% include base_path %}
 {% include toc %}

+The rotational speed of the water wheels is logged over a long period of time and then used to create a model that creates a relationship between river parameter data and the speed.

+# Measurement module

 A custom measurement module was made to get the rotational speed of the watermills.
 This module sends every single RPM value to a Google spreadsheet through a webapp, which in turn is displayed by this website to provide [real-time data](https://arenberg-watermill.github.io/real-time-data/).
 It contains the following hardware: